 - Unique value or unique selling proposition - a specific feature of the product or the particular problem it is designed to solve not covered by the competitors yet.

-- Apart from practical usage, there is also often an added value, usually more abstract, such as, for instance, prestige, fashion, high social status, or a feeling of belonging.
+- Apart from practical usage, there is also often an added value, such as, for instance, prestige, fashion, high social status, or a feeling of belonging.

-Quality of goods usually defines the winner in the competition for users' attention.
+Quality is usually paramount for brand advertising.
 However, nowadays brand positioning becomes a decisive part of a company's success or failure much more often.
 Remember that the image of the product in the mind of consumers is sometimes even more important than the actual product itself.

 Step 3.
 Application

-- Choosing the right tools and strategies.
-Depending on the target audience, one should choose tools and channels for advertising, duration, and other details of the campaign.
-It is also important to create a unique strategy for each channel taking into consideration specifics and how your target audience uses this channel.
+Depending on the target audience, one should choose tools and channels for brand advertising, duration, and other details of the campaign.
+It is also important to create a unique strategy for each channel taking into consideration specifics and how your audience uses this channel.

-- Setting a budget.
-Important details of your strategy can depend a lot on your budget and its distribution.
-Emphasize channels that perform best and cut your expenses on ones that don’t work so well.
+Important details of your brand advertising strategy can depend a lot on your budget and its distribution.
+Emphasize channels that perform best and cut your expenses on ones that don’t work well.
 Always keep your main goals in mind and distribute your resources accordingly.

-- Running and optimizing.
-After the creation of the campaign, it is important to closely monitor and track its performance.
+After the creation of the campaign, it is important to closely monitor and track its performance long-term and short-term.
 Pay attention to changes in your brand traffic - the increase in searches for your company’s name is a good sign for your brand advertising campaign.
-Sometimes campaigns can perform better after changing a small detail and there is no way to predict it beforehand.
+Sometimes advertising campaigns can perform better after changing a small detail so take action when necessary.
 Be sensitive about such things and timely optimize them to dramatically influence the success of your endeavor.

 Using brand advertising can help businesses reach many goals in the long-term perspective.
-In fact, this type of marketing becomes indispensable at some stage of development for practically any business with an ambition to scale up.
-With a defined set of channels and a precise budget, one can start building a unique and consistent brand image by setting a perfect brand advertising campaign.
-A solid brand image can serve as a core for lasting and trustworthy relationships with your customers which is a key for successful business development.
+With a brand identity, a defined set of channels, and a precise budget, one can start building a unique and consistent brand image by setting perfect brand advertising campaigns.
+A solid brand image and brand identity can serve as a core for lasting and trustworthy relationships with your customers which is a key for successful business development.